-Insurance company lawyers are trained to delay the process as much as possible, because they know that the victims are not working and are experiencing financial duress.
-So, rather than be pressured into accepting a settlement offer that is less that what the victims deserve, it is best to partner with an aggressive attorney who will use strong evidence to push the case through the system.
+Insurance company lawyers are trained to delay the process as much as possible because they know that the victims are not working and are experiencing financial duress.
+So, rather than be pressured into accepting a settlement offer that is less than what the victims deserve, it is best to partner with an aggressive attorney who will use strong evidence to push the case through the system.

 Personal Injury Practice Areas